This is a public service announcement for your own fashion good: If you have any self respect at all, please stop wearing your pajamas to class.

-It doesn’t matter if you wake up with 5 minutes to get ready and throw on the ugliest jeans you own with a hoodie, or even a cute pair of sweats (which we’re usually against wearing in public) if it means you aren’t wearing your PJ’s to class.
+It doesn’t matter if you wake up with 5 minutes to get ready and throw on the rattiest jeans you own with a hoodie, or just a pair of sweats if it means you aren’t wearing your PJ’s to class.
 Any semblance of normal clothing is better than wearing pajamas in a classroom.
 It’s beyond disrespectful to your professor, as well as your fellow classmates.

 Illinois State University agrees with me.
 Starting this semester, students majoring in Marketing or Education will be required to adhere to a business casual dress code in class at all times.

 According to the University’s studies of classes with required dress codes, “professionalism exhibited in the class led to a better learning environment, students being better prepared for class, and students being more respectful of one another.”